tallhamn/welltime/README.md

 # ClawKeeper

-Agentic task management.
-Habits and tasks stored as markdown, editable by humans and AI agents alike.
+CLI and Desktop App for agentic task management.
+Collaborate with Claude or OpenClaw on your tasks and habits.

 ## Architecture